krestfield/docs/certdog/debian_install.md

 ## Pre-Requisites

-* A Debian 11 (bullseye) installation.
+* A Debian 11 or 12 installation.
 Note other versions may work but this version is confirmed

 * An account with sudo/root permissions